ediheid/edith-portfolio/README.md

-# Building a new portfolio for my web development/design and art whilst teaching myself NextJS and TypeScript
+# Building a new portfolio for my web development/design and art whilst teaching myself NextJS and TypeScript - styled with SCSS modules

 ## Setup